reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ## How Browsers Implement CORS Policy

+The CORS protocol is enforced only by the browsers.
+The browser does this by sending a set of CORS headers to the "Cross-Origin server" which returns specific header values in the response.
+Based on the header values returned in the response from the "Cross-Origin server", the browser provides access to the response or blocks the access by showing a CORS error in the browser console.

+### Using the Header based Protocol of CORS
 When a request for fetching a resource is made from a web page, the browser detects whether the request is to the "Origin Server" or the "Cross-Origin Server" and applies the CORS policy if the request is for the "Cross-Origin Server".

-The browser does this by exchanging a set of CORS headers with the "Cross-Origin server".
-Based on the header values returned from the "Cross-Origin server", the browser provides access to the response or blocks the access by throwing a CORS error.

 The browser sends a header named `Origin` with the request to the "Cross-Origin server".
 The "Cross-Origin server" processes this request and sends back a header named `Access-Control-Allow-Origin` in the response.